It’s not something we often pay mind to, but the actual process of scheduling candidate interviews is important for 2 reasons:

 Don’t book the broom closet.
 In other words, make sure ahead of time the proper venue is available for the interview to take place in.
 You don’t want to get kicked out of a conference room due to an overlooked double-booking, then have to conduct the rest of the interview in the broom closet!

-An interview scheduling tool is a software that helps streamline, automates, and sync the entire interview scheduling process for all parties involved, by combatting the need for back-and-forth of emails for logistics and scheduling between recruiters and candidates.
+An interview scheduling tool is a software that helps streamline, automates, and sync the entire interview scheduling process for all parties involved.
+Such calendar availability tools combat the need for back-and-forth of emails for logistics and scheduling between recruiters and candidates.

 This opens the recruiter up to tackle loftier challenges that require real brain power, and makes for improved candidate satisfaction since they are free of the uncertainty and frustration typically borne from the manual scheduling process.